hathibelagal-dev/css_text_for_flutter/README.md

 </span>""";

 var myRichText = HTML.toRichText(context, htmlContent, linksCallback: (link) {
-    // You can now use the url_launcher to open the link in a browser.
-Or you can handle
+    // You can now use the url_launcher library to open the link.
-    // the link in your app itself.
-This gives you complete control.
+    // Or you can handle the link in your app itself.
+This gives you
+    // complete control over your links.
     // For now, let's just print it print(link);
 });